 Installing Raspberry Pi PHPMyAdmin

-You will find that installing Raspberry Pi PHPMyAdmin is very easy to do any won’t take long at all.
-If you haven’t already installed a web server you can learn from our guide on installing Apache or our guide on installing NGINX.
+You will find that installing Raspberry Pi PHPMyAdmin is very easy to do and won’t take long at all.
+If you haven’t already installed a web server, you can learn from our guide on installing Apache or our guide to installing NGINX.

 Now let’s install the PHPMyAdmin package, you can do this by entering the following command on your Raspberry Pi.

 sudo apt-get install phpmyadmin

 2. It will now begin to install.
 You will be presented with a screen asking the type of web server you want it to run off.
 Select apache2 even if you are using NGINX since this doesn’t hugely matter for us.